chimezie/mlx-tuning-fork/README.md

 are composable in the sense that they can be called one after another, with the resulting adapters from one step of evaluating a configuration file as the basis (**resume_adapter_file**) for a subsequent one.

-In this way, the configurations orchestrate the use of MLX for continuous pretraining followed by instruction fine tuning.
+In this way, configurations can orchestrate the use of MLX for continuous pretraining followed by instruction fine tuning , for example.

 It provides configurations parameters that can be used to automatically determine values for the [mlx_lm fine-tuning parameters](https://github.com/ml-explore/mlx-examples/blob/main/llms/mlx_lm/LORA.md#fine-tune) that configure how the training is run: